Coleus: benefits, dosage, contraindications

 Pregnant women: avoid

-Animal clinical studies suggest that high doses of coleus can inhibit the implantation of embryos and/or delay fetal development.
+Animal clinical studies suggest that high doses of coleus may inhibit embryo implantation and/or delay fetal development.

 Breastfeeding women: avoid